Affine algebraic super-groups with integral: Affinity of quotients

 \begin{definition} We say that the $G$-action on $X$ is \emph{free}, or $G$ acts \emph{freely} on $X$, if for every super-algebra $R$, the map $X(R) \times G(R) \to X(R) \times X(R)$ given as above is injective; see \cite[Part I, 5.5]{J}.
 The condition is equivalent to saying that the morphism \eqref{eq:dual_alpha} is a monomorphism in the category of (affine) super-schemes. \end{definition}

 Obviously, the morphism \eqref{eq:dual_alpha} is represented by the super-algebra map

-\begin{definition} We say that the $G$-action on $X$ is \emph{stronly free}, or $G$ acts \emph{strongly freely} on $X$, if the super-algebra map \eqref{eq:alpha} is surjective.
+\begin{definition} We say that the $G$-action on $X$ is \emph{strongly free}, or $G$ acts \emph{strongly freely} on $X$, if the super-algebra map \eqref{eq:alpha} is surjective.
 The condition is equivalent to saying that the morphism \eqref{eq:dual_alpha}, regarded as that of (affine) super-schemes, is a closed immersion. \end{definition}

-Mumford et al. \cite[Definition 0.8]{MFK} call strongly free actions (in our sense) \emph{free}, in the ordinary, or namely, non-super situation.
+Mumford et al. \cite[Definition 0.8]{MFK} and Oberst \cite[p.510]{O} call strongly free actions (in our sense) \emph{free}, in the ordinary, or namely, non-super situation.

 \begin{prop} The $G$-action on $X$ is free, if it is strongly free.
 The converse holds provided $\cO(G)$ is finitely generated as a $k$-module \end{prop} \pf The first assertion is obvious.
-The second follows, since a map of $R\to S$ of super-rings such that $S$ is finitely generated, regarded as an $R$-module through the map, is surjective, if (and only if) it is an epimorphism in the category of super-rings, as is shown by \cite[Proposition 1.1]{Z2}. \epf
+The second follows, since a map $f:R\to S$ of super-rings (or namely, of super-algebras over $\mathbb{Z}$) such that $S$ is finitely generated, regarded as an $R$-module through the map, is surjective, if and only if it is an epimorphism in the category of super-rings.
+The essential ``only if" part follows as in the non-super situation by using the fact that $f:R \to S$ is an epimorphism in the category if and only if the map tensored with the identity map on $S$